 It was her transformation that made me start drinking kefir for myself and then my health problems started vanishing one by one.
 How I wished I had known about kefir before I had Holli.
 I wasn’t as healthy as I could have been and desperately needed kefir in my life, which would have been given to Holli through nursing (nursing is the best for babies).
 I believe it would have made such a difference, but I had much to learn and this is how it played out for me.
 All the struggles in my life turn into blessings, so I have learned to be thankful for every each and every one of them.
-Now, twenty years later I have found a new source of fresh goat milk just miles from my house and I love to turn it into kefir.
+Now, twenty-one years later I have found a new source of fresh goat milk just miles from my house and I love to turn it into kefir.
 I have also made kefir from store bought goat milk versions with great success.
 I want to tell you all the benefits that goat milk provides, so you can make and enjoy some Goat Milk Kefir!
 The benefits are many!

 Goat milk is less allergenic.
 There is a protein in most cow milk called Alpha1 casein that many individuals are allergic to.
 Not all cows produce this A1 casein.
 The milk from A2 cows produces none of these inflammatory effects that A1 casein does.
 Goat milk primarily contains only A2 casein making it, protein-wise, the closest milk to human breast milk.